pablodot/patafornia/README.md

 $ pip install --upgrade firebase_admin

-In a few days or years i want to develop edge inference to detect quality of waves, upload data to firestore and maybe email alerts Remember yur time is limited, enjoy!!
+In a few days or years i want to develop edge inference to detect quality of waves, upload data to firestore and maybe email alerts.
+Remember your time is limited, enjoy!!